nicolascmr/Lolonini6/README.md

 ## Hi there 👋

+- 🌱 I’m going to learn computer science this fall, I'm excited about it.
+I hope I will discover passionating new stuff 🫡
+- I'm a young programmer, that love programming 🤩

 <!--
 **Lolonini6/Lolonini6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.